 Osteoporosis: Disorder of Bone

-Osteoporosis is a condition that occurs due to gradual loss of bone mineral density, leading to bones become pores, fragile and increased susceptibility to fractures.
-Osteoporosis is often called as “silent disease” is a disease characterized by low bone mass and structural deterioration of bone tissue.
+Osteoporosis is a condition that occurs due to the gradual loss of bone mineral density, leading to bones becoming pores, fragile, and increased susceptibility to fractures.
+Osteoporosis often called a “silent disease” is a disease characterized by low bone mass and structural deterioration of bone tissue.

-Diagnosis: Bone mineral density scan is the only method for diagnosis of osteoporosis.
+Diagnosis: A bone mineral density scan is the only method for diagnosis of osteoporosis.
 The National

-Osteoporosis Foundation recommends following individuals for BMD scan:
+Osteoporosis Foundation recommends the following individuals for BMD scan:

 - All women above 65 regardless of risk factors